ESloman/cslo/GOALS.md

 High-level overview of project goals.

 The _main_ goal is to be able to develop a functional language that I can write actual programs with (and complete code challenges like **Advent of Code**, etc).
-This is primarily a learning/hobby project for me with no serious intention of competing or replacing any real-world languages.
+This is primarily a learning/hobby project for me with no serious intention of competing with or replacing any real-world languages.

 A lot of the additional features and syntax is being inspired by `python`.